 Most students automatically assume that majoring in biomedical sciences and other similar subjects is a prerequisite for applying to a graduate medical program.
-But that’s not necessarily true.
-You can choose to major in biomedical sciences if you want, to but it is not a mandatory requirement.
+However, that’s not necessarily true.
+You can choose to major in biomedical sciences if you want to, but it is not a mandatory requirement.

 Medical schools are not just looking for applicants who already have knowledge of biomedical science.
 That is what they expect you to learn while you are in medical school.
-They are more interested in accepting students who are committed to caring for others, and who demonstrate an ability to handle the rigors of medical school and life beyond.
-The best way to meet these requirements is by spending some time volunteering or working with charity organizations, nursing homes, or any other facility that offers some kind of healthcare services.
+They are more interested in accepting students who are committed to caring for others.
+They want students who demonstrate an ability to handle the rigors of medical school and life beyond.
+Thus, the best way to meet these requirements is by spending some time volunteering or working with charity organizations, nursing homes, or any other facilities that offer some kind of healthcare service.

 If you are planning on becoming a doctor, remember this—just about any science major will help you prepare for future studies in medicine.
-The important thing is to choose one that you are genuinely interested in, because in the end it is your academic scores that will be the deciding factor.
+The important thing is to choose one that genuinely interests you.
+In the end, it is your academic scores that will be the deciding factor.
 In most cases, students tend to score the highest marks in subjects that hold their interest.

 Love spending time in the laboratory?
 Majoring in chemistry is an excellent pathway into medical school.
 If you’re an algebra and geometry whiz, mathematics may be a better alternative for you.
-Biology, Psychology and Liberal Arts are the other majors that are great choices too if you are planning on enrolling into a graduate medical program.
+Biology, Psychology and Liberal Arts are also great choices if you are planning on enrolling into a graduate medical program.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!